-Not so easy, is it?
-Even cases that are more clear-cut sometimes give us pause.
-Take oak trees, for example.
-If you have ever cut down a small oak, you know that it can send multiple shoots up from the ground later and come to look rather bushy.
+Additionally, examples that are more clear-cut can sometimes give us pause.
+Take oak trees—if you've ever cut down a small oak, you know that it can send multiple shoots up from the ground later and eventually begin to look rather bushy.
 Even expert reports that define the difference between trees and shrubs recognize many notable exceptions.

-Further complicating the question, What is the difference between trees and shrubs? is the inveterate debate of whether to classify things based on their intrinsic characteristics or on how they are employed by humans.
-For example, consider how we use rose of Sharon (8-10 feet in height)—we sometimes use it en masse in a hedge along a property border, to form a living-wall privacy fence.
+Further complicating the difference between trees and shrubs is the inveterate debate of whether to classify things based on their intrinsic characteristics or on how they're utilized by humans.
+For example, consider how we use Rose of Sharon (8 to 10 feet in height)—we sometimes use it en masse in a hedge along a property border, to form a living-wall privacy fence.
 Conversely, we use it all by itself, as a specimen plant.

-You may wish to prune off the lower branches of your rose of Sharon (Hibiscus syriacus) if you are treating it as a specimen plant, promoting the development of a discernible "trunk," thereby making it more tree-like (see below under "Standards").
-But if you are using rose of Sharon in a privacy hedge, you will probably want to grow it as a multi-stemmed, tall shrub, as the presence of the lower branches will make the hedge more difficult to see through.
+You may wish to prune off the lower branches of your Rose of Sharon (Hibiscus syriacus) if you're treating it as a specimen plant, promoting the development of a discernible "trunk," thereby making it more tree-like.
+But if you're using Rose of Sharon in a privacy hedge, you will want to grow it as a multi-stemmed, tall shrub, as the presence of the lower branches will make the hedge more difficult to see through.

-In the case of wild sumac, no effort on the part of humans is required to give it a discernible trunk.
-It just grows that way, on its own.
-The trunk tends to be too skinny on smooth sumac (Rhus glabra) to claim tree status, according to the definition (a "tree" has a trunk at least 9 1/2 inches around at chest level), making it a tall shrub at 10 feet high.
-But staghorn sumac (Rhus hirta) reaches 18 feet in height and can straddle the line between tall shrubs and small trees.
+In the case of Wild Sumac, no effort on the part of humans is required to give it a discernible trunk—it just grows that way on its own.
+The trunk tends to be too skinny on Smooth Sumac (Rhus glabra) to claim tree status.
+According to the definition, a "tree" has a trunk at least nine and a half inches around at chest level, therefore making Smooth Sumac a tall shrub at 10 feet high.
+But Staghorn Sumac (Rhus hirta) reaches 18 feet in height and can straddle the line between tall shrubs and small trees.

-Another tall shrub (10-25 feet) that has been known to masquerade as a tree is PeeGee hydrangea (Hydrangea paniculata 'Grandiflora').
-Like rose of Sharon, it can be sculpted, through judicious pruning, so as to appear tree-like.
-Mature PeeGee hydrangeas so sculpted cut an impressive figure in your landscape.
-They also do not require much shrub care once established, which is why they are so often seen, in my area (New England, U.S.), in old cemeteries, looking none the worse for having endured the onslaughts of Father Time without much pampering from human beings.
+Another tall shrub (10 to 25 feet in height) that has been known to masquerade as a tree is PeeGee Hydrangea (Hydrangea paniculata 'Grandiflora').
+Like Rose of Sharon, it can be sculpted, through judicious pruning, so as to appear tree-like and can cut an impressive figure in your landscape.
+They also do not require much shrub care once established, which is why they're so often seen in old cemeteries, looking none the worse for having endured the onslaughts of Father Time without much pampering from people.